Selective031/RazorBoard/README.md

 # Brief description:

 RazorBoard is a PCB with most hardware integrated for building a DIY Robotic Lawn Mower.
-With this revision, you need to get a MPU-6050.
+With this revision, you need to get a MPU-6050 and a RTC battery.
 In a future revision, this will be included on the PCB.

 # Hardware:

 The PCB consist of an STM32F4 ARM processor running at 168 MHz with 1 MB flash and 192 KB RAM + 4 KB SRAM and with the option to snap on a Raspberry Pi 4B.
-It also integrates 3 motor drivers (Two wheel drivers and one cutter driver) Every driver is equipt with a current sensor.
+It also integrates 3 motor drivers (drv8871) (Two wheel drivers and one cutter driver) Every driver is equipt with a current sensor.
 Input voltage is from ~12 to 25.2, do NOT go above this.
 For boundary, the hardware is ready for up to 4 sensors.
 2 will be default, one left and one right.
 Board size: 180 x 100mm

 A signal generator board is also available to be used together with Razorboard.
+Although it is not required if you already have a generator, but you will need to sync the signal.
 Board size: 95 x 95mm

 # Required add-ons